AcademySoftwareFoundation/OpenColorIO/docs/configurations/aces_studio.rst

 The ACES Studio Config is the successor to the widely used :ref:`ACES config <aces_1.0.3>` for OCIO v1.

 It contains the complete set of ACES color spaces, displays, and views.
-In addition it contains some extra color spaces that are widely used in the VFX and post-production industries.
+In addition, it contains some extra color spaces that are widely used in the VFX and post-production industries.

-Users who need a simpler config that just contain the basics needed to use ACES color management in common DCC tools are encouraged to check out the :ref:`aces_cg`.
+Users who need a simpler config that contains just the basics needed to use ACES color management in common DCC tools are encouraged to check out the :ref:`aces_cg`.

 The latest version of this config may be downloaded from the Releases page of its GitHub